Punjab rural polls: AAP 'abusing' power to stop rivals from filing nomination, claims opposition | Politics

 The Ludhiana MP said reports from across the state suggested that the ruling AAP not only ''misused but abused its power to intimidate the opposition candidates''.
 Despite such ''brutal abuse of power'', most of the Congress candidates managed to file their nomination papers, he said.

-Warring said everything was being captured by cameras and the government had been ''exposed''.
+Warring said everything was being captured on camera, and the government has been ''exposed''.
 If the AAP was so confident about its good performance in the upcoming polls, why did it need to use such ''brutal force'', he posed. ''This reveals the sense of panic, desperation and frustration as the government has realised its support was eroding.''
-He alleged that one of the Congress leaders, whose wife was scheduled to file nomination papers, was picked by the area SHO and waylaid at a different place.
+He alleged that one of the Congress leaders, whose wife was scheduled to file nomination papers, was picked up by the area SHO and waylaid at a different place.
 He was also illegally detained for the entire night, Warring claimed.

 In Patiala's Nabha, former minister Sadhu Singh Dharamsot accused officials of allowing ruling AAP's workers to tear papers and use force to block rival candidates from filing nominations.